 Related: Advanced Excel Formulas & Functions Course (Affiliate Link)

 3) IF Function

 The IF Function is a very useful logical function that you can use to test a variety of conditional situations, we have put together a list of tutorials on our blog that covers the IF Function:

 IF Function: In our IF Function tutorial, we cover the syntax of the IF Function as well as illustrating its use with a simple example.

-IF Function & AND Function: In our how to use the IF & AND functions to test multiple conditions! tutorial, we show you how to use the IF & AND Functions in one formula to test multiple conditions.
+IF Function & AND Function: In our Excel If Function with Multiple Conditions (Nested IF) tutorial, we show you how to use the IF & AND Functions in one formula to test multiple conditions.

 IF VBA Function & AND Function: One can also use conditional logic in VBA, in our how to use the IF & AND Functions in Excel VBA to test multiple conditions [using a medical example], tutorial, we show you how to use conditional logic in VBA.